AP1S1T/PiNNs-for-Slope-Stability-analysis/README.md

 ## Overview

-The PiNN models a 2D slope problem using physics equations (elasticity and gravity).
+The PiNN models a 2D slope problem using physics equations (linear elastic and gravity).
 It aims to predict slope stability in a way similar to traditional methods like **Finite Element Method (FEM)**.

 ## Features
 - Predicts slope stability using PiNN.